Ahmedsaed/100-days-of-code/README.md

 I have learned a lot, created great projects, made new connections and most importantly made coding a habit.

-Tomorow, I'll start #round2 of #100DaysOfCode.
+Tomorrow, I'll start #round2 of #100DaysOfCode.

 ### Day 99: May 4, 2022
 **Progress:**